APRIL POOLS DAY

-Knowing how to resuscitate is vital in a near-drowning emergency, however, it’s wiser to prevent that emergency from occurring in the first place.
-That’s why Poolwerx is right behind Laurie Lawrence’s Kids Alive Do the Five program.
+Knowing how to resuscitate in an emergency is vital.
+But it’s easier to prevent a drowning occurring in the first place.
+That’s why Poolwerx is a proud supporter of Laurie Lawrence’s Kids Alive – Do the Five program.

-By reinforcing five simple, well-recognised steps, the program’s goal is to reduce the number of drownings in this country to zero:
+By reinforcing five simple steps, the program’s goal is to reduce the number of drownings in Australia to zero: